Zac Langdon-Pole

 Chimera, 2024, bronze Camarasaurus skull, spider crane.

-Courtesy Michael Lett, Sydney.
+Courtesy Michael Lett, Auckland.

 With support from Richard Douglas and Kriselle Baker.